elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

      - no
      - Json string is following

-On success, the call to this endpoint will return with 200 and the following body:
+On success, the call to this endpoint will return with 200 and the following optional body:

 .. code-block:: json